corrode/corrode.github.io/content/blog/prototyping/index.md

 ### Avoid generics

-Chances are, you might not know which parts of your application should be generic in the beginning.
+Chances are, you won't know which parts of your application should be generic in the beginning.
 Therefore it's better to be conservative and use concrete types instead of generics until necessary.

 So instead of writing this: